-18. Rational Wisdom
+18. Rational polymathy

-Some of his close companions like Ahmet Izzet and Ismet Inonu were confirmed, religious people.
+Some of his close companions, like Ahmet Izzet and Ismet Inonu, were confirmed religious people.

 More so, his friends carried a Quran everywhere they went.
-However, Mustafa Kemal ensured that religion did not get in the way of Turkey’s development.
+However, Mustafa ensured that religion did not get in the way of Turkey’s development.

 Ataturk outlined clear rules that would govern his nation.

-Some of the just, upright and free principles that guided his leadership included a declaration of the public, abolishing of the caliphate, wearing hats, and eliminating the ministry in charge of religious activities.
+Some of the just, upright and free principles that guided his leadership included a declaration of the public, abolishing the caliphate, wearing hats, and eliminating the ministry in charge of religious activities.

-In terms of organisation he set out both theoretical and practical rules and regulations.
+In terms of organisation, he set out both theoretical and practical rules and regulations.

 More so, he stated that no opposition could ever affect the fate of the Turkish Republic.

-20. Enlightened Flexibility
+20. Enlightened flexibility